 The primary lever is Google Business Profile (GBP).
 A fully completed, actively maintained GBP — with categories, services, photos, and consistent name, address, and phone number details — is the foundation of local search visibility.
 RIBA’s own Find an Architect directory is one relevant citation source for UK practices.
 Local citations across relevant professional directories reinforce the same signal.

-Local SEO is important and worth getting right.
+Local SEO for architects is important and worth getting right.
 But it doesn’t solve the core visibility problem.
 The highest-intent architecture searches — the project research questions, the sector-specific queries, the planning and feasibility investigations — rarely include a location.
 Local authority helps you rank when someone searches with a location.
 The content layer is what reaches them when they don’t.

 Layer 3 — Content authority (the layer most practices skip)